muak/Xamarin.Plugin.ImageEdit/README.md

 ## Usage example

-Image crop and resize and rotate and get png data.
+Image crop and rotate　and resize and get png data.

+### Using as plugin

 ```cs
 using (var image = await CrossImageEdit.Current.CreateImageAsync(imageByteArray)) {